 - Storing of the test sample was improper

 Other factors may include whether there is an assumption of impairment because of a substance in your blood.
 This may be a reason for dismissal if your medical practitioner testifies that the medication does not impair your abilities.

 Talk to a DUI Attorney

 If you do not have an attorney and are brought before the court on a DUI for drugs charge enter a plea of not guilty.
 This allows you time to secure a DUI attorney.
 The attorney will review the charges and evidence to provide you with your best legal options.

 The Law Office of David B. Tarr is knowledgeable in criminal and DUI law and will work to obtain the best resolution possible.
-Before you take any action on your case, contact the Law Office of David B. Tarr to make sure you receive the best possible outcome on your case.
+Especially if you are a college student who’s found yourself needing a local lawyer, contact the Law Office of David B. Tarr to make sure you receive the best possible outcome on your case.
 Call 803-238-7967 now or use our online form to schedule a free consultation.